 for dhal preparation

-Wash and soak toovar dhal and masoor dhal for half an hour in two cups of water.
+Wash and soak toovar dhal and masoor dhal for half an hour in two cups of hot water.

 Wash and chop mint leaves and coriander leaves separately.

 Heat ghee in a pan, add sliced onions and sauté.